 • Use the “bully pulpit” to raise awareness and build support for early childhood issues.

-• Allocate funds to support early childhood programs and initiatives (e.g., read more about City of Atlanta’s recent investment here).
+• Allocate funds to support early childhood programs and initiatives (e.g., read more about City of Atlanta’s 2022 investment here).

 • Model best practices as an employer and implement family-friendly policies such as flexible time, child care supports, paid leave, etc. Examples include: